Smoothing splines on Riemannian manifolds, with applications to 3D shape space: Smoothing splines on manifolds

 for $j = 1, \ldots,d$.
 The solution to such a minimization problem is a cubic spline with knots at the unique values of $v_i$, while the smoothing parameter $\lambda$ controls the trade-off of the model complexity.
-When $\lambda$ tends to zero, $\widehat{f_\lambda^\dagger}$ becomes any function interpolating the data points.
+When $\lambda$ tends to zero, $\widehat{f_\lambda^\dagger}$ becomes an interpolating cubic spline.
 On the other hand, $\widehat{f_\lambda^\dagger}$ becomes a classical simple linear regression line when $\lambda$ tends to infinity.
-The integrated squared second derivative penalty function leads to the cubic smoothing spline which often works well in practice.
-Alternatively using $m \ge 2$ order derivatives in the penalty leads to a spline of order $2m-1$.

 Penalties with other functional forms could also be used and the knots do not need to coincide with the data points.
-For example we also consider a total variation norm penalty ($TV(g) =\int_T |g'| dt$) on the first derivative of each component, i.e.
+Using $p \ge 1$ order derivatives in the penalty leads to a spline of order $2p-1$ \citep{Schoenberg64}.
+The integrated squared second derivative penalty function ($p=2$) used above leads to the cubic smoothing spline which often works well in practice.
+We also consider the $p=1$ case

 for $j=1,\ldots,d$.
-The solution is a linear spline for each component, which consists of a piecewise linear function with possible jumps in the slope at each knot \citep{Koenmize04}.
-We consider such linear splines with a small number of equally spaced knots (not necessarily at data points) and small $\lambda$ so that there is a change in slope at each of the knots.
+The solution is a linear spline for each component, which consists of a continuous piecewise linear function with possible jumps in the slope at each knot.

-6pt In a similar fashion to that in \cite{JK} and \cite{KDL}, we use the concept of unrolling and unwrapping to define $M$-valued smooth splines as follows.
+{Turning to smoothing splines on manifolds, in} a similar fashion to that in \cite{JK} and \cite{KDL}, we use the concept of unrolling and unwrapping to define $M$-valued smooth splines as follows.

 \begin{definition} For a given dataset $\mathcal{D}=\{x_j\,:\, 0\leqslant j\leqslant n\}$ in $M$, where $x_j$ is observed at time $t_j$, and smoothing parameter $\lambda$, we define {\bf the $M$-valued smoothing spline} fitted to $\mathcal D$ with parameter $\lambda$ to be the $\mathcal{C}^2$-function